khypra/Intelie-Challenge/matheus-challenge-intelie/README.md

 #### [Google Charts](https://react-google-charts.com/)

 The test library selected was Jest, because Jest runs tests in parallel which makes running the whole test suite so much faster.
-Also, you’ve got the possibility to use “--watch” and only run the tests affected by your changes in the editor
+Also, you’ve got the possibility to use “--watch” and only run the tests affected by your changes in the editor.
+In this version tests weren't implemented.

 #### [Jest](https://jestjs.io/docs/getting-started)